Implementing and Tuning the Common Reduction Parallel Pattern

 DPC++ provides a summation reduction operator, which is used in the kernel below.
 In this case, the compiler chooses an implementation that is the most efficient for the underlying platform.
 It is usually recommended to use the built-in reduction operator.

 Reduction is a common parallel programming pattern used in many applications.
-In this article, we explored some ways of implementing this operation in DPC++.
+This article explored some ways of implementing this operation in DPC++.
 The performance of these implementations can be quite different depending on the compiler and the target platform.
-My next article will explore the performance of these kernels on CPUs and GPUs.
+The next article explores the performance of these kernels on CPUs and GPUs.

 Further Reading and Resources